icedwater/CMIB/README.md

    ```
    With this, you will have unpacked LAFAN dataset under `ubisoft-laforge-animation-dataset` folder.

-3. Install appropriate `pytorch` version depending on your device(CPU/GPU), then install packages listed in `requirements.txt`. .
+3. Install appropriate `pytorch` version depending on your device (CPU/GPU),
+   then install packages listed in `requirements.txt`.

 ## Trained Weights